richardgaywood/paydata.org/content/setting/big_picture/social_classes.md

 ### The unhoused

 Around 5-10% of the population have no permanent residence and no steady income at all.
 They live in their vehicles, squats, tent cities, or just migrate around the sprawl trying to find whatever corner they can to shelter from the rain.
-They are mostly SINless, as the threadbare welfare programs for SINners at least keep them from falling this far.
+They are mostly SINless, as the threadbare welfare programs for SINners are still usually enough to stop them from falling this far.
 They subsist on handouts from charitable policlubs, dumpster diving, panhandling, and the occasional odd job.
 Substance and BTL abuse is rife as they desperately seek to escape their day-to-day existence.

 ### The precariat